 Andy Liu was elected to the School Committee in 2020.
 He holds a BA in philosophy from Harvard University and a PhD in mathematics from the University of California, Berkeley.
 Dr. Liu is a neuroscientist and works as a research fellow in neurobiology at Boston Children’s Hospital, where he does experiments to understand how cells in the eye sense light and communicate with the brain.

 Jennifer Monopoli was elected to the School Committee in 2018.
-She has been an educator for seventeen years working in both urban and suburban districts.
-She has taken leadership roles in the schools she has worked in as a member of Site Council, the Leadership Team, as a Lead Teacher and has written curriculum in several districts.
+She has been an educator for eighteen years working in both urban and suburban districts.
+Ms. Monopoli has taken leadership roles in the schools she has worked in as a member of Site Council, the Leadership Team, as a Lead Teacher and has written curriculum in several districts.
 Jennifer currently teaches fourth grade in the Newton Public Schools.

 Mariah Nobrega was elected to the School Committee in 2020.
 She holds a BA in Political science from NYU and an MBA from Northeastern, where she works in the College of Engineering.
 She has been a Town Meeting Member since 2009 and was a member of the Brookline Advisory (finance) Committee 2015-2020.
 In 2019 she was appointed to the Brookline Commission for Diversity, Inclusion, and Community Relations.
 A near life-long resident of Brookline, Ms. Nobrega attended BEEP at Lynch Center, Lawrence School, and Brookline High School.